 The mark-to-market election is available only for "marketable stock," which is stock that is traded in other than de minimis quantities on at least 15 days during each calendar quarter ("regularly traded") on a qualified exchange or other market, as defined in applicable United States Treasury regulations.
-The ADSs, but not our ordinary shares, will be treated as being traded on a qualified exchange upon their listing on the Nasdaq Global Select Market.
+The ADSs, but not our ordinary shares, are traded on the Nasdaq Global Select market, which is a qualified exchange.
 We anticipate that the ADSs should qualify as being regularly traded, but no assurances may be given in this regard.

-Because a mark-to-market election cannot technically be made for any lower-tier PFICs that we may own, a U.S. Holder may continue to be subject to the PFIC rules with respect to such

-U.S. Holder's indirect interest in any investments held by us that are treated as an equity interest in a PFIC for U.S. federal income tax purposes.
+Because a mark-to-market election cannot technically be made for any lower-tier PFICs that we may own, a U.S. Holder may continue to be subject to the PFIC rules with respect to such U.S. Holder's indirect interest in any investments held by us that are treated as an equity interest in a PFIC for U.S. federal income tax purposes.